Matei-Laur/SMSS/README.md

 # SMSS
-Demo app that send SMS throu a private sms gateway.
+Demo app that send SMS through a private sms gateway.

 Worked 3 days on hard mode to do this unfinished and unpolished android app.